timdeschryver/timdeschryver.dev/content/blog/how-to-test-your-csharp-web-api/index.md

 With machines being faster, there won't be much difference anyway between the other tests and the integration tests.
 A couple of years ago, this time difference was higher, and this usually meant that fewer (or no) integration tests were written.
 Time to change that, if you ask me!

+The full example can be found on [GitHub](https://github.com/timdeschryver/HowToTestYourCsharpWebApi).

 ## More resources